microsoft/FASTER/docs/_docs/30-fasterkv-manual-locking.md

 - Because `LockTable` use does not verify that the key actually exists (as it does not issue a pending operation to ensure the requested key, and not a collision, is found in the on-disk portion), it is possible that keys will exist in the `LockTable` that do not in fact exist in the log.
 This is fine; if we do more than `Lock` them, then they will be added to the log at that time, and the locks applied to them.

 #### Insertion to LockTable due to Lock

-When a thread doing `Lock()` looks for a key in the LockTable and cannot find it, it must do a tentative insertion into the locktable, because it is possible that another thread CAS'd that key to the Tail of the log after the current thread had passed the hash table lookup:
+When a thread doing `Lock()` looks for a key in the LockTable and cannot find it, it must do a Tentative insertion into the locktable, because it is possible that another thread CAS'd that key to the Tail of the log after the current thread had passed the hash table lookup:
-- We do not find the record in memory starting from current TailAddress, so we record that TailAddress as A.
+- We do not find the record in memory starting from current TailAddress, so we record that TailAddress as prevTailAddress.
-- Locktable does not have entry so we create a tentative entry in locktable
+- Locktable does not have an entry for this key so we create a Tentative entry in the LockTable for it
-- We check if key exists between current tail and A
+- We check if key exists between current TailAddress and prevTailAddress
-  - if yes we have to back off the LockTable entry creation by setting it Invalid and returning RETRY_NOW.
+  - if yes we have to back off the LockTable entry creation by setting it Invalid (so anyone holding it to spin-test sees it is invalid), removing it from the LockTable, and returning RETRY_NOW.
     - Any thread trying an operation in the Lock Table on a Tentative record must spin until the Tentative bit is removed; this will be soon, because we are only following the hash chain back to A.
+      - If prevTailAddress has escaped to disk by the time we start following the hash chain from Tail to prevTailAddress, we must retry.
+See the InternalTryCopyToTail scan to expectedLogicalAddress and ON_DISK as an example of this.
     - Any waiting thread sees Invalid and in this case, it must also return RETRY_NOW.
   - if no, we can set locktable entry as final by removing the Tentative bit
     - Any waiting thread proceeds normally

 #### Removal from LockTable

 Here are the sequences of operations to remove records from the Lock Table:
 - Unlock
-  - If the lock count goes to 0, remove from `LockTable` conditionally on IsLocked == false.
+  - If the lock count goes to 0, remove from `LockTable` conditionally on IsLocked == false and Sealed == false.
+    - Since only lock bits are relevant in LockTable, this is equivalent to saying RecordInfo.word == 0, which is a faster test.
 - Pending Read to `ReadCache` or `CopyToTail`, Pending RMW to Tail, or Upsert or Delete of a key in the LockTable
-  - For all but Read(), we are modifying or removing the record, so we must acquire an Exclusive lock
+  - For all but Read(), we are modifying or removing the record, so we must acquire an Exclusive lock on the LockTable entry
     - This is not done for `ManualFasterOperations`, which we assume owns the lock
-  - The `LockTable` record is CAS'd to Sealed.
+  - The `LockTable` record is Sealed as described in [Relevant RecordInfo bits](#relevant-recordInfo-bits)
-    - Lock and Unlock must return an out bool sealedWhenLocked
-      - If so, then it reverts and retries
+    - If this fails, the operation retries
-    - Other operations retry upon seeing the record is sealed
+    - Other operation threads retry upon seeing the record is sealed
   - The Insplice to the main log is done
     - If this fails, the Sealed bit is removed from the `LockTable` entry and the thread does RETRY_NOW
     - Else the record is removed from the `LockTable`
+      - Note: there is no concern about other threads that did not find the record on lookup and "lag behind" the thread doing the LockTable-entry removal and arrive at the LockTable after that record has been removed, because:
+        - If the lagging thread is from a pending Read operation, then that pending operation will retry due to the InternalTryCopyToTail expectedLogicalAddress check or the readcache "dual 2pc" check in [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+        - If the lagging thread is from a pending RMW operation, then that pending operation will retry due to the InternalContinuePendingRMW previousFirstRecordAddress check or the readcache "dual 2pc" check in [Conflict Between Upsert/RMW and Reading From Disk to ReadCache](#conflict-between-upsert-rmw-and-reading-from-disk-to-readcache)
+        - Upsert and Delete would find the LT entry directly

 ### ReadCache Overview